vsoch/gridtest/paper/paper.md

 ### 1. Parameter Grids

-GridTest extends the traditional definition [@sklearn-tutorial] of a grid to to include:
+GridTest extends the traditional definition [@sklearn-tutorial] of a grid to include:

  - [generating random samples](https://vsoch.github.io/gridtest/tutorials/samplegrid/)
- - [loading grids via a GridRunner](https://vsoch.github.io/gridtest/getting-started/grids/index.html#loading-via-a-gridrunner) class separate from any Python code.
+ - [loading grids via a GridRunner](https://vsoch.github.io/gridtest/getting-started/grids/index.html#loading-via-a-gridrunner) class separate from the application's Python code.
  - generating grids as you go (meaning as an iterator)
  - previewing grids on the command line before you use them
  - generating content of grids via external functions, and optionally unwrapping list values